Jiten Hazarika

-Jiten Hazarika is an Indian academician, academic administrator, Vice-Chancellor, Dibrugarh University and interim Vice Chancellor of Sri Sri Aniruddhadeva Sports University, Dibrugarh.
+Jiten Hazarika is an Indian academic and the current Vice-Chancellor of Dibrugarh University.
+He is also the interim Vice Chancellor of Sri Sri Aniruddhadeva Sports University, Dibrugarh.

 Life and career

 He pursued B.Sc. with a major in Statistics, M.Sc. in Statistics and Ph.D. in Econometrics from Dibrugarh University.

 Jiten Hazarika is a Professor in Statistics (On lien), previously served as the Registrar, Dibrugarh University.

 He took charge as the VC, Dibrugarh University, his alma mater in Aug 2022.
 He succeeded Prof. Lila Kanta Nath.

 His research areas included econometrics, applied statistics, time series analysis, biostatistics, and other interconnected areas.

 Awards

 Some of the awards he received include the following: